beastrobel/Hotspot-Finder-2.0/README.md

 ![Screenshot (66)](https://github.com/Jgarnaat/Hot-Spot-Finder/assets/137853377/ca6b3081-683b-4f8c-8572-e9923639a29c)

 Entering the zip code will populate the map will nearby locations that have free wifi Hotspots.
-Below the map you will see the street address's for the wifi locations.
+Below the map you will see the street addresses for the wifi locations.

 ![Screenshot (63)](https://github.com/Jgarnaat/Hot-Spot-Finder/assets/137853377/1d0395f6-60a5-4ac8-9f45-295d63b2aab9)
 ![Screenshot (64)](https://github.com/Jgarnaat/Hot-Spot-Finder/assets/137853377/ff95d209-6fdc-4d65-95a2-8f1d095fa51a)